 Credit card fraud is increasing, fast

-According to the FTC’s Consumer Sentinel Network, credit card fraud increased by 21.6% in 2017 compared to 2016, rising to almost $1bn from US consumers alone.
-That’s based on documented consumer complaints, by the way, so it’s almost certainly a radical underestimate.
+According to the FTC’s Consumer Sentinel Network, credit card fraud increased by 24% in 2018 compared to 2017, rising to almost $1 billion from US consumers alone.
+That’s based on documented consumer complaints, by the way, so it’s most likely very underestimated.